cyberpedia/eyyyyyyyy/README.md

 - Location: frontend/
 - Minimal scaffold with App Router and Tailwind.
 - Talks to backend at http://localhost:8000/api
+- Leaderboard page connects to WebSocket for live updates.

 CI
 - GitHub Actions runs checks, migrations, and tests.

+Environment variables
+- WRITEUP_BONUS_POINTS: points awarded to a team when a member’s write-up is approved (default 25).